 Once done, press the Load/Unload button to Unload the mat.
 One of my favorite tips is to flip the mat over and peel up the mat away from the paper.
 This is a little backward seeming, but the paper curls less this way.

-Step Fourteen: Trim Into Two Sticker Sheets
+Step Fourteen: Trim the Sticker Sheet

 Using a small trimmer, cut off the black lines and then cut your image in half.
 They should fit nicely into an envelope.
 AND they make killer additions to your happy planner, notebook cover, or even as decoration on your computer or Cricut!